Flour Mills and Flour Milling in Utah

 The Farmers Grain Cooperative, Inc. was incorporated on July 1, 1938, as the successor to the Intermountain Grain Cooperative, Inc., to represent 2000 wheat growers in southeastern Idaho and northern Utah.
 (Ogden Standard Examiner, September 21, 1941)

 The Cooperative was made up of a wide range of farmers in southeastern Idaho and northern Utah, beginning with 2000 farmers and five local cooperatives.
-These five copperatives were: Franklin County Grain Growers, Inc. (the Idaho side of Cache Valley); Gem Valley Grain Growers, Inc. (between Lava Hot Springs and Soda Springs, Idaho); Power County Grain Growers, Inc. (west and southwest of Pocatello, Idaho); Hansel Valley Grain Growers, Inc. (southeast of Snowville, Utah); and the Northern Utah Farmers Cooperative.
+These five cooperatives were: Franklin County Grain Growers, Inc. (the Idaho side of Cache Valley); Gem Valley Grain Growers, Inc. (between Lava Hot Springs and Soda Springs, Idaho); Power County Grain Growers, Inc. (west and southwest of Pocatello, Idaho); Hansel Valley Grain Growers, Inc. (southeast of Snowville, Utah); and the Northern Utah Farmers Cooperative.
 The farmers themselves were actually shareholders in five smaller cooperatives that stored their grain crop locally.
 By 1950 the number of members had grown to 4000 farmers, selling their grain through 13 local cooperatives, and more than 6300 farmers by the early 1990s.

-The Ogden facility of the Farmers Grain Cooperative served as a storage facility for these smaller copperatives, with the benefit of being located in Ogden near the large railroad yards, and several flour mills.
+The Ogden facility of the Farmers Grain Cooperative served as a storage facility for these smaller cooperatives, with the benefit of being located in Ogden near the large railroad yards, and several flour mills.
 These Ogden flour mills, and mills in other Utah cities, were the major market for the grain stored by the Farmers Grain Cooperative.
 The additional benefit was that the railroad facilities in Ogden put the grain growers within reasonable shipping distance of large West Coast flour mills, and large flour mills in Denver and points eastward.

 The grain arrived at Ogden by trucks from local farms, or by rail from points in northern Utah and southeastern Idaho, from as many as 32 local elevators that were part of the 13 local cooperatives.
 The grain was shipped out to the markets by rail, with the Ogden facility serving as storage for grain pending favorable prices.
-For many of its years, with its capacity of 3,100,000 bushels, the Farmers Grain Cooperative facility in West Ogden was known as the largest grain stroage site in the Intermountain West.
+For many of its years, with its capacity of 3,100,000 bushels, the Farmers Grain Cooperative facility in West Ogden was known as the largest grain storage site in the Intermountain West.

 May 20 1941